BEING USED BY THE DEVIL

 "Then these presidents and princes assembled together to the king, and said thus to him.
 'King Darius, live forever.
 All the presidents of the kingdom, the governors, and the princes, the counsellors, and the captains, have consulted together to establish a royal statute, and to make a firm decree, that whosoever shall ask a petition of any God or man for thirty days, SAVE OF YOU,(besides you) O King, he shall be cast into the den of lions.'"
 Daniel 6:6-7

 Doubtless, you are familiar with the story.
 These men were jealous of Daniel and wanted to get rid of him.
 However, the only way they could do it was to be able to charge him with wrong before the king.
-Yet because the King favored Daniel, and Daniel's behaviour was above reproach, they had to manipulate King Darius into a position that would force his hand against Daniel.
+Yet because the King favored Daniel, and Daniel's behavior was above reproach, they had to manipulate King Darius into a position that would force his hand against Daniel.
 This they accomplished by using flattery and manipulation.
-True, that this is an extreme case, and hopefully, we have never tried to manipulate people by flattering them into getting them to do something we want and or causing them to stumble.
+True, that this is an extreme case, and hopefully, we have never tried to manipulate people by flattering them into getting them to do something we want, and or cause them to stumble.
 If you think about it, this is a gross evil.
 Elihu in the book of Job said it like this, "I will show partiality to no one, nor will I flatter any man; for if I were skilled in flattery, my Maker would soon take me away."
 Job 32:21-22 Think about how subtle and deceitful we can be.
-We would certainly never flatter someone to get them to give us something or do something we want, especially not someone younger, weaker, and certainly not of the opposite sex!
+We would certainly never flatter someone to get them to give us something or do something we want, especially not someone younger, weaker, and certainly not of the opposite sex.
+Would we?
 May the holy fear of God continuously police us against such wickedness!

 INTERFERING WITH THE PURPOSES OF GOD - So-called well-meaning advice.